RunquanYe/DemoProjects/README.md

 ## [HTML Project][HTML]
 ### [Country Captial Weather API][HTML]
 This is a web project using HTML, CSS, and JavaScript.
 The project uses multiple APIs to get all the countries from the selected continent and display the countries' names, flags, capital cities, and the recent weather report of the capital cities.
+Click upper the title link for more project details.

 <p align="center"><img width="600" height="300" src="https://github.com/RunquanYe/HTML/blob/main/img/Web/Country_Captial_Weather.jpg"/><
 /p>